 When considering UAT, you’re probably thinking of some “old fashioned” methods – like email, attachments, powerpoint presentations, spreadsheets, etc. And you’re probably wondering, “but isn’t there a tool for that?”
 There is.
 In fact, there are a few.

-engageuat is a tool which let’s you manage every aspect of User Acceptance Testing.
-From creating test cases to actually conducting the tests to analysing the results.
+engageuat is a tool which lets you manage every aspect of User Acceptance Testing.
+From creating test cases to actually conducting the tests to analyzing the results.
 With engageuat everything is stored in one place.
-Definitely give them a try.
+Definitely, give them a try.

 QASymphony calls itself a testing software for an agile world.
 It’s a tool for testing your software and conducting various acceptance tests.

 The great thing about QASymphony is that it also integrates with commonly-used issue and testing software, such as JIRA.

 Of course, there are more types of and frameworks for User Acceptance Testing.
 I hope that, by providing you with our basic overview of 5 types of User Acceptance Testing, we shed some light into the darkness of UAT.